steveiliop56/tinyauth-docs/docs/reference/cli.md

 ### Main command

 The main command is the one run when you run the app without any flags/arguments.
-It stars the API and web UI and waits for iconming connections.
+It stars the API and web UI and waits for incoming connections.
 All the options are configurable with both CLI flags and environment variables.
 To find a list of available configuration options please go to the [configuration](./configuration.md) section.

 ### Create user command

-Tinyauth offers simple utlities for creating and verifying users in required format without having to use utilities like `htpasswd`.
+Tinyauth offers simple utilities for creating and verifying users in required format without having to use utilities like `htpasswd`.
 To use it simple run:

 ```sh
 ./tinyauth user create --interactive